Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/agent-variables.md

 #### Custom unit metric service variables

-For more information about the following variables see [Custom Units with Discovery and Traceability Agents](/docs/connect_manage_environ/connected_agent_common_reference/custom-unit-metrics).
+For more information about the following variables see [Use Custom Units with Discovery and Traceability Agents](/docs/connect_manage_environ/connected_agent_common_reference/custom-unit-metrics).

 All of the variables in this list may be repeated for each metric service to be used.
 Each set of variables should be appended with an index number (ie. `AGENTFEATURES_METRICSERVICES_ENABLE_1=true`)